 The best credit card for restaurants is the Savor card from Capital One.
 This cash back Mastercard offers an unlimited 4% cash back on the dining and entertainment categories.
 You’ll still earn 2% at the grocery store when you cook for yourself.
 The card offers a 1% reward everywhere else.

 The card is packed with valuable benefits for Millennials and other frequent diners.
 This includes no foreign transaction fee, exclusive access to Capital One events and ticket sales, and useful travel and purchase protections.

 New cardholders can start with a $300 cash back bonus after spending $3,000 on new purchases in the first 3 months after opening a new account.
 The card charges a $95 annual fee, which is waived the first year.
 But the bonus alone is enough to cover 6 years of annual fees, so that shouldn’t be a big turnoff when considering this top cashback credit card.

 American Express Gold

 The Gold Card from American Express got a refresh in 2018, and the new benefits and rewards program is competitive and lucrative.
-Cardholders earn an unlimited 4x Membership Rewards points per dollar at restaurants worldwide, 4x points per dollar at US grocery stores up to $25,000 in annual purchases, 3x on flights booked directly through airlines or at Amex Travel, and 1x everywhere else.
+Cardholders earn an unlimited 4x Membership Rewards points per dollar at restaurants worldwide, including takeout and delivery.
+4x points per dollar at US grocery stores up to $25,000 in annual purchases, 3x on flights booked directly through airlines or at Amex Travel, and 1x everywhere else.